VentGrey/algorithms-and-data-struct/README.md

 * Create a CI/CD file to check pull requests
 * Get this repo to more awesome people :D
 * Create a Github Page
-* Start Adding IA Algorithms
+* Start Adding IA Algorithms.